List of commercial failures in video game consoles: Commodore CDTV

+digiBlast

+The digiBlast portable console was launched by Nikko at the end of 2005 and promised to be a cheap alternative (selling at $117.86 or thereabouts and featuring a hardware similar to the Game Boy Advance) to the Nintendo DS and PlayStation Portable.
+Cartridges for games, cartoon episodes (Winx Club, SpongeBob SquarePants), and music videos were released on the handheld.
+A cartridge for MP3 playback and a cartridge with a 1.3-megapixel camera were released as add-ons.
+However, a shortage of chips around the release date resulted in a failed launch and loss of consumer interest.

 Dreamcast

 Sega Dreamcast and controller.
 The Dreamcast served as Sega's final console.

 The Dreamcast, released globally in 1999, was Sega's final console before the company focused entirely on software.
 Although the console was initially successful and management in the company improved significantly after harsh lessons were learned from the Sega Saturn fiasco, the console also faced stiff competition, especially from the technically superior PlayStation 2 despite being in the market over a year ahead.
 The Dreamcast sold less than the Saturn, coming in at 9.13 million units compared to the Saturn's 9.26 million.
-The console's development was subject to further stress by an economic recession that struck Japan shortly after the console's release, forcing Sega, among other companies, to cut costs in order to survive and refocusing solely on software as a result.
+The console's development was subject to further stress by an economic recession that struck Japan shortly after the console's release, forcing Sega, among other companies, to cut costs to survive and refocusing solely on software as a result.

 Fairchild Channel F

+The Fairchild Channel F and its 2 controllers.

 The Fairchild Channel F was a second-generation console released in 1976, and the first home console unit to use interchangeable video game cartridges.
 It had respectable sales within its first year on the market, but soon faced competition from the Atari 2600, another cartridge-based system that was released in September 1977.
 Whereas the Channel F's games were generally based on intellectual and educational concepts, Atari had crafted games that were conversions of their action-based arcade video game hits, and were more popular, making the Atari 2600 the more popular system.
 By the end of 1977, the Atari 2600 sold about 400,000 total units compared to the 250,000 units of the Channel F. Fairchild's attempts to make more action-oriented games in 1978 failed to draw consumers to the system, and the console was completely overshadowed.
 By the time Fairchild sold the console technology to Zircon International in 1979, only 350,000 Channel F units had been sold in its lifetime.